Active Transport as a Mechanism of Microphase Selection in Biomolecular Condensates: Discussion

-We have demonstrated that undirected motor‐mediated protein transport along cytoskeletal filaments acts like an effective long‐range repulsion between proteins that shifts the LLPS spinodal and arrests coarsening at a tunable length scale.
-Using linear stability analysis, we predict a criterion for the onset of microphase separation and obtain simple scaling laws, which are verified by fully three‐dimensional, simulations including noise.
-Key results are summarized in Table \ref{tab:parameters}.
-In particular, our analysis reveals a simple power law relating the domain size and the binding rate, $L \propto b^{-1/4}$, which is valid across a wide range of exchange ratios and robust to the presence of noise.
+We have demonstrated that unbiased motor-mediated protein transport along cytoskeletal filaments acts as an effective long-range repulsion between proteins, shifting the LLPS spinodal and arresting coarsening at a tunable length scale.
+The physical origin of this repulsion is the nonlocal redistribution of motor-bound proteins: whenever a condensate grows beyond the transport length $\Delta l_\text{a} = \sqrt{\lambda/s}$, bound proteins are carried away faster than diffusion can replenish them, creating a flux that opposes further growth.
+This mechanism is captured by the simple scaling law $L \propto b^{-1/4}$ (Table~\ref{tab:parameters}), which holds across a wide range of exchange ratios and is robust to the presence of noise.

-In contrast to reaction-diffusion mechanisms, where coarsening arrest involves the chemical conversion of proteins into a non-phase-separating species, our proposed mechanism does not alter the molecular interactions of proteins; bound proteins still contribute to LLPS.
-Moreover, microphase separation already sets in at minute motor-bound protein fractions $e$, since the transition value $e_c$ scales as $e_c \propto 1/\hhl^2$ with the dynamic asymmetry $\hhl$ between rapid motor-driven transport and slow free molecular diffusion.
-Together, these distinctions place transport-driven condensate regulation in a physically and biologically distinct class from other known non-equilibrium mechanisms.

-In case of anisotropic transport, cytoskeletal organization drives morphological transitions from spherical to cylindrical condensates, with critical anisotropy ratios increasing with decreasing protein concentration.
-This transport-driven morphological control operates independently of thermodynamic parameters, providing an additional mechanism to regulate condensate geometry.
-Because cells can locally regulate both binding kinetics and active transport, this mechanism offers a versatile route to program condensate dimensions in vivo and design synthetic active emulsions with tunable architectures.
-Moreover, transport‐driven control can be spatially and temporally patterned via motor recruitment.
-Looking ahead, extending our framework to account for filament architecture~\cite{lombardoMyosinVaTransport2019}, motor processivity~\cite{casonSelectiveMotorActivation2022}, and hydrodynamic coupling~\cite{doanDiffusiophoresisPromotesPhase2024,berryPhysicalPrinciplesIntracellular2018} will enable quantitative predictions of condensate positioning and dynamics in inhomogeneous environments, and inform the design of synthetic active emulsions with programmable microphase architectures.
+The defining feature of this mechanism is that it leaves the proteins untouched.
+Reaction-diffusion models of coarsening arrest~\cite{weberPhysicsActiveEmulsions2019} control size by chemically converting phase-separating molecules into a soluble, non-condensing species; here, a motor-bound protein still retains its chemical identity, fully capable of condensation once released.
+Size control therefore requires no engineered interaction domains or enzymatic modifications, and can in principle act on any condensate whose components can be recruited to a motor.
+The threshold for this regime is strikingly low.
+Because the critical exchange ratio $e_c = \hhs/\hhl^2$ scales as the inverse square of the dynamic asymmetry between transport and free diffusion, and motors move cargo orders of magnitude faster than proteins diffuse, only a minute motor-bound fraction is needed to arrest coarsening.
+The accompanying sublinear sensitivity (a hundredfold change in binding rate shifts $L$ by just a factor of $\sim 3$) makes the resulting size robust to fluctuations in motor expression and ATP availability.